PlasticDigits/ustr-cmm/PROPOSAL.md

 ### Contract Relationships

 1. **USTR Token Contract**: Standard CW20 with mintable extension; the Swap Contract and admin are authorized as minters
-2. **Treasury Contract**: Holds all protocol assets (USTC, future basket tokens); controlled by governance with 7-day timelock on governance changes
+2. **Treasury Contract**: Holds all protocol assets (USTC, future basket tokens); accepts swap deposits (tax-free) and notifies Swap contract; controlled by governance with 7-day timelock on governance changes
-3. **Swap Contract**: Accepts USTC (denomination: `uusd`) from users, forwards to treasury, mints USTR to users at the current rate; includes 7-day timelock on admin changes
+3. **Swap Contract**: Receives deposit notifications from Treasury, calculates exchange rate, mints USTR to users; includes 7-day timelock on admin changes
 4. **Airdrop Contract**: Enables batch distribution of CW20 tokens to multiple recipients in a single transaction (similar to [disperse.app](https://disperse.app))
 5. **Preregistration Migration**: Admin airdrops 16.7M USTR to preregistration participants at 1:1 ratio for their deposited USTC
 6. **UST1 Token Contract** (Phase 2): CW20 with mintable extension; will be minted based on collateralization ratio tiers

+**Tax-Optimized Swap Flow**: Users send USTC to Treasury (not Swap contract) via `SwapDeposit {}` message.
+This uses `MsgExecuteContract` which avoids TerraClassic's 0.5% burn tax.
+Treasury notifies Swap contract, which mints USTR to the user.

 **USTR Minter Ownership**: The admin initially has authority to add/remove minters on the USTR token.
 This permission can be transferred to governance in a future phase.
 The minter list is not frozen and can be modified by the admin until governance transition.